Captain Howard Blackburn, the Lone Voyager

 Back in Gloucester and looking for a new challenge, Blackburn started planning his first solo crossing of the Atlantic.
 It had been done before—the first time by Gloucester's Alfred "Centennial" Johnson in 1876—but never by a man with no fingers.
 In 1899, Blackburn sailed the Gloucester sloop Great Western to England in 62 days.
 The Cape Ann Breeze called him the "Man of Iron."

 Blackburn died a year later.
-His funeral procession down Main Street included hundreds of people, among them the town's most powerful and influential citizens.
-The "Man of Iron" was buried in the Fishermen's Rest section of Beechgrove Cemetery in Gloucester.
+His funeral procession on Main Street included hundreds of people.
+The "Man of Iron" was buried in the Fishermen's Rest section of Beechgrove Cemetery in West Gloucester.